unjs/nitro/README.md

 Use `preset` option `NITRO_PRESET` environment variable for custom **production** preset.

-Preset for development mode is always `dev` and default `server` for production building a standalone Node.js server.
+Preset for development mode is always `dev` and default `nodeServer` for production building a standalone Node.js server.

 The preset will automatically be detected when the `preset` option is not set and running in known environments.